Frequently Asked Questions

 How long is the LLM program?

-The University of Oregon School of Law LLM program offers both a one year (two semester) or two year (four semester) program designed for law school graduates and attorneys who desire to continue their legal studies for professional advancement, in-depth study in a particular concentration, or development of a new practice area.
-Students begin the one year program in either August (fall) or January (spring) of each year.
-Students begin the two year program in August (fall).
+Oregon Law offers both one-year (two semester) and two-year (four semester) LLM degree programs designed for law school graduates and attorneys who desire to continue their legal studies for professional advancement, in-depth study in a particular concentration, or development of a new practice area.
+Students begin the one-year program in either August (fall) or January (spring) of each year.
+Students begin the two-year program in August (fall).

 Are students required to study full time, or is there the option to study part-time?